boazbk/crypto/lec_05_prf-from-prg.md

 This proof is so simple that you might think it shows a problem with the definition, but it is actually a real problem with security.
 If you encrypt many messages and some of them repeat themselves, it is possible to get significant information by seeing the repetition pattern (que the XKCD cartoon again, see [xkcdnavajotwofig](){.ref}).
-To avoid this issue we need to use _probabilistic encryption._[^high-ent] But how do we do that?
+To avoid this issue we need to use a  _randomized_  (or _probabilistic_) encryption, such that if we encrypt the same message twice we _won't_ see two copies of the same ciphertext.[^high-ent]
+But how do we do that?
 Here pseudorandom functions come to the rescue:

-[^high-ent]: If the messages are guaranteed to have _high entropy_ which roughly means that the probability that a message repeats itself is negligible, then it is possible to have a secure deterministic encryption, and this is sometimes used in practice, though often some sort of randomization or padding is added to ensure this property, hence in effect creating a probabilistic encryption.
-Deterministic encryption can sometimes be useful for applications such as efficient queries on encrypted databases.
+[^high-ent]: If the messages are guaranteed to have _high entropy_ which roughly means that the probability that a message repeats itself is negligible, then it is possible to have a secure deterministic private-key encryption, and this is sometimes used in practice.
+(Though often some sort of randomization or padding is added to ensure this property, hence in effect creating a randomized encryption.)
+Deterministic encryptions can sometimes be useful for applications such as efficient queries on encrypted databases.
 See [this lecture](https://goo.gl/GWJLFd) in Dan Boneh's coursera course.

 > # {.theorem title="CPA security from PRFs" #cpafromprfthm}
 Suppose that $\{ f_s \}$ is a PRF collection where $f_s:\{0,1\}^n\rightarrow\{0,1\}^\ell$, then the following is a CPA secure encryption scheme: $E_s(m)=(r,f_s(r)\oplus m)$ and $D_s(r,z)=f_s(r)\oplus z$.

 > # {.proof data-ref="cpafromprfthm"}
 I leave to you to verify that $D_s(E_s(m))=m$.
-I need to show the CPA security property.
+We need to show the CPA security property.
 As is usual in PRF-based constructions, we first show that this scheme will be secure if $f_s$ was an actually random function, and then use that to derive security.
 >
 Consider the game above when played with a completely random function and let $r_i$ be the random string chosen by $E$ in the $i^{th}$ round and $r^*$ the  string chosen in the last round.
 We start with the following simple but crucial claim:
 >